rithvik-2006/MathNotes.io/README.md

 ## 🎯 Overview

 This repository contains detailed revision notes organized by mathematical disciplines, designed to help students and researchers review and understand complex mathematical concepts.
+The Real Analysis section is based on "Basic Analysis I: Introduction to Real Analysis" by Jiří Lebl, providing comprehensive coverage of undergraduate real analysis topics.

 Each topic includes:

 - **Core Definitions**: Precise mathematical definitions with formal notation
 - **Key Theorems**: Important results with proof strategies and applications